-Along with the SAT, the ACT exam is widely used by colleges across the country to evaluate prospective students.
-Here are the registration deadlines, test dates, and fees for the 2012–2013 academic year.
+Planning to take the ACT?
+Here are the registration deadlines, test dates, and fees for the 2016–2017 academic year.

 Scores are generally available online about two and a half weeks after the test date.
-ACT will mail your test score report to you within three to eight weeks after you take the test.
-The score report will show your scores from a single test date, including your scores for the individual tests and your combined score.
-You can choose which test dates to send to a college.
-(Be aware that some colleges may want to see scores from all your test dates.)
+The score report will include your scores for each test section and your combined score.
+If you take the test multiple times, you can send a college only the scores from your best test date.
+But be aware that some colleges may want to see scores from all your test dates.

 (no tests scheduled in New York)